 Building with Lerian

 Follow these steps to go from zero to your first double-entry transaction.
+Choose the path that matches your deployment model.

-Create your first resources through the API
+Create your first organization

 What’s next?